The Philosophy Department offers the opportunity for undergraduate students to become SF State Scholars.

 Once accepted into the program, SF State Scholars receive additional advising and take graduate courses such that they seamlessly transition into the M.A. program.
 No GRE or M.A. application is needed.
 Entry into the M.A. program at San Francisco State presents the student with attractive opportunities, such as the Certificate in Ethical Artifical Intelligence, student teaching opportunities, scholarship opportunities, and much more.
 Note also that students who are receiving as undergraduates the Pell Grant for their tuition often receive as graduate students the State University Grant (SUG) for their tuition.

 - The application for the SF Scholars program is here.
 When completing the application, you are required to request the "Planned Course of Study" form (an excel sheet) from the SF Scholars advisor.
+Submit the excel sheet instead of the table on pages 2 and 3 of your application.
+Also submit your unofficial transcripts from each college and university you have attended (including those from SFSU).

 Coursework to complete before taking graduate level courses: